 Dr Kathryn Hollins

-Dr Hollins is a Consultant Child and Family Psychiatrist and Adult Psychotherapist.
-She is setting up the Parenthood, Pregnancy and Family Life Service at Priory Wellbeing Centre Harley Street with Dr Lucinda Green, Consultant Perinatal Psychiatrist.
+Dr Hollins is a Consultant Child and Family Psychiatrist and Adult Psychotherapist, she is based at Priory Wellbeing Centre Harley Street where she has set up the Parenthood, Pregnancy and Family Life Service.

 Prior to working at Priory Kathryn Hollins was clinical lead and consultant psychiatrist and psychotherapist for the Perinatal and Parent-Infant Mental Health Service, Chelsea and Westminster Hospital, London (2006-2015)